Tribes, researchers debate final fate of P-22, famed LA puma

 “We’ve been studied like the mountain lion has been studied," Salazar said.
 “Those bones of my tribal ancestors are in boxes so they can be studied by future generations.
 We’re not a science project.”

-Beth Pratt, California executive director for the National Wildlife Federation and a key player in developing the wildlife crossing, said it's important to balance the different arguments to ensure the diminishing LA cougar population has a future.
+Hundreds of people, some wearing lion ears, listen to speeches and performances during a celebration of life for the wild mountain lion known as P-22, who died late last year, Feb.
+4 at the Greek Theatre in Griffith Park in Los Angeles.

-“We do need data from these animals, even P-22, for science," said Pratt, who calls him “the Brad Pitt” of pumas.
+Robin Walsh shows a puppet of P-22 she designed and built during a celebration of life for the wild mountain lion who died late last year, at the Greek Theatre on Feb.
+4 at Griffith Park in Los Angeles.

-Chuck Bonham, director of the state Department of Fish and Wildlife, said the P-22 discussions have forced his agency and others to reckon with their outreach to California's tribes.
+Beth Pratt, California executive director for the National Wildlife Federation and a key player in developing the wildlife crossing, speaks during a celebration of life for the wild mountain lion who died and gained fame as P-22, at the Greek Theatre on Feb.
+4 at Griffith Park in Los Angeles.